 MOD KAZ/90/6

-5.387 Additional allocation: in Belarus, Georgia, Kazakhstan, Kyrgyzstan, Romania, Tajikistan and Turkmenistan, the band 1 770-1 790 MHz is also allocated to the meteorological-satellite service on a primary basis, subject to agreement obtained under No. 9.21.
-(WRC-12)
+5.387 Additional allocation: in Belarus, Georgia, Kyrgyzstan, Romania, Tajikistan and Turkmenistan, the band 1 770-1 790 MHz is also allocated to the meteorological-satellite service on a primary basis, subject to agreement obtained under No. 9.21.
+(WRC-23)

 Reasons: The frequency band 1 770-1 790 MHz is not used by the meteorological-satellite service in Kazakhstan.
 Therefore, the additional allocation for Kazakhstan is no longer required.